dharmaseelan/Todo-list/README.md

-# APD
+# Todo-List
-This project was created for "APD Mockup Test"
+This project was created for "Todo-List"

 ## Installation Setup